 Visualize your wedding

-Also, think about the color, because modern brides prefer to wear not only pure white dresses but shades of champagne or peach as well.
+Also, think about the dress color, because modern brides prefer to wear not only pure white dresses but shades of champagne or peach as well.

 Consider the circumstances

-Think about the ceremony you will have and where it will take place.
+Think about the ceremony you will have and the location where it will take place.
 Saying that, a short dress will definitely be inappropriate for the church ceremony.
 So you have to understand that many factors will have an influence on the type of bridal gown you will be wearing.